OpenBB-finance/OpenBB/website/content/sdk/reference/econometrics/ols.md

 ---
 title: ols
-description: Perform OLS regression on timeseries data using the 'ols' function from OpenBB's econometrics module.
+description: "Perform OLS regression on timeseries data using the 'ols' function from" OpenBB's econometrics module.
 The page includes parameters description, return type, and a practical example with code.
 keywords: